desrtfx/StreamDeckProfiles/README.md

 As per the [license](LICENSE.md), you're free to modify the profiles as you see fit in order to tailor them to your specific work/play style and specific key mappings.

-Although all icons are extractable directly from the profile files, for your convenience, all icons used (and sometimes more) are available directly in the `icons` directory of each application.
-There are also a number of backgrounds availble in the `backgrounds` directory of each application, these are useful for customising your text buttons.
+Although all icons are extractable directly from the profile files, for your convenience, all icons used (and sometimes more) are available directly in the `images/icons` directory of each application.
+There are also a number of backgrounds availble in the `images/backgrounds` directory of each application, these are useful for customising your text buttons.

 ## Feedback, Issues & Requests